TanYa-Go/Babushka-Bakes/README.md

 #### **Contact Page**

 The contact page will have the contact from where visitors can easily contact the site owner.
-This form will be sending emails directyl to site owners inbox.
+This form will be sending emails directly to site owners inbox.
 There will also be a map and address for the Bakery.
 ## **The Skeleton Plane**
 <a></a>